williamcaban/deploy-quay/README.md

     ```
     ansible-playbook ./01_deploy-quay.yaml
     ```
-- Identify the internal IP Address of the `quay-mysql` and `quay-redis` containers:
+- Identify the internal IP Address of the `quay-mysql` and `quay-redis` containers.
+(Take note of these IPs for later use):
     ```
     sudo podman inspect quay-mysql --format {{.NetworkSettings.IPAddress}}
     sudo podman inspect quay-redis --format {{.NetworkSettings.IPAddress}}